How to find and use the accessibility features on iOS iPad

 - Go to Settings.

-- Select Face ID & Attention.
+- Select Face ID & Passcode.

 - From the Face ID & Attention menu, you can change the following settings: